Brandon Marshall Calls Jay Cutler a Bad Quarterback: [WATCH]

 Marshall and Cutler Are Still Pals

 Perhaps to soften the blow of his words, Marshall also mentioned multiple times that he loved Jay Cutler, saying that they were still friends.
-“He can make every throw, he’s one of the smartest guys I’ve been around,” Marshall said.
+“I love Jay…He can make every throw, he’s one of the smartest guys I’ve been around,” Marshall said.

 Cutler recently returned to Soldier Field for the Bears week 1 game against the Packers, much to the chagrin of many Bears fans, some of whom took to social media to blame his mere presence for the loss: